Updated July 13, 2024

-For most seasonal allergy sufferers, recurring symptoms include itching, sneezing, and wheezing.
+For most summer allergy sufferers, recurring symptoms include itching, sneezing, and wheezing.
 But there are other less common symptoms that may show up seasonally or linger all year round – and these symptoms can be more subtle and overlooked, delaying relief.

 We sat down with Dr. Alan Goldsobel of Allergy and Asthma Associates of Northern California, and Tivic Health Medical Advisory Board Member to learn more about allergy symptoms and treatment methods.